freedomtowin/itunes-connect-apps/README.md

 ### Note about the author

 This app was made by Rohan Kotwani, B.S. in Electrical Engineering & M.S. in Analytics

+# 4. CocoData

+### About CocoData

+CocoData is an online data collection tool primarily designed to quickly download html, text, or data between specific html tags.
+CocoData's buttons operate on either the activate page or all tabs of the frontmost browser window.
+The results are then saved into a user specified file in the Downloads folder.

+The Regex Source button can be used extract data between tags such as urls and image links from html by using a regular expression, regex, query.
+The list of result can be refined with a keep list and drop list.
+The results will contain all of the words in the keep list and none of the words in the drop list.
+Each word in the keep and drop list should be comma separated.

+A button was added to import a list of URLs into the browser, CocoData Options>Import URLS.

+The Outer HTML button can be used to download a webpage.
+The Remove Tags button can be extract the text in the html of a webpage.

+#### Regex Query Examples

+Get data between text - <TAG\b[^>]*>(.*?)</TAG>
+Get links - href="(.+?)"
+Please Note: In order for CocoData to work with Safari, an additional step is needed.
+Enable Develop>Allow Javascript from Apple Events.

+### System Requirements

+CocoData requires a Macintosh and a Mac OS X version 10.8 or later installed.
+CocoData supports Safari and Chrome.

+### Installation

+The application is ready for use after downloading.

+### For More Information

+Please email me at rohankotwani@icloud.com.

+### Note about the author

+This app was made by Rohan Kotwani, B.S. in Electrical Engineering & M.S. in Analytics